rinikerlab/irsa/README.md

+[...]
+OUR CLUSTER IS DOWN, THUS THIS TUTORIAL NEEDS APPROX ONE MORE WEEK TO BE FINISHED [...]

 ## irsa
 This reposetory contains multiple scripts for the analysis of IR and VCD spectra:
 First, the IRSA project, which is a command line program to align theoretical IR/VCD to experimental spectra.
 This is particular useful if one is interested in scanning automatically large data basis.